-The Prospectus and complaints policy information ensures that clear advice regarding the recording and reporting of all complaints is available to parents, families, placing authority, young people and staff.
+The Statement of Purpose and complaints policy information ensures that clear advice regarding the recording and reporting process is available to all parents, families, placing authority, young people and staff.
 Information for the young people is presented in a user-friendly format and has been subject to recent review and up dating.
-There were no complaints made by the young people during the inspection programme.
-Information on the complaints process and Children's Rights contact numbers is readily available throughout the school.
+Several pupils confirmed that staff or their key worker would provide assistance with the reporting form if requested.
+Information on the complaints process is readily available throughout the school.

 All staff has received induction and continuous training in the application of the child protection recording and reporting process.
 All staff that spoke with the inspector was fully informed of the school's Child Protection and Whistle Blowing policies and fully aware of the action that is to be taken in the event of an abuse allegation being made or suspected.
 The school policy on the Protection of Children and Vulnerable Adults gives clear guidance to all staff and is readily available for relatives, carers, placing authority and other professionals involved.
 A copy of the Local Authority Area Child Protection Committee (ACPC) procedures is kept within the school and again is readily available to all staff.
-Additionally, the school's Deputy Principal remains a member and contributor to the Local Authority Social Services Department Child Protection Cluster Group.
-Recent child protection incident had been well recorded and contact with families, police and placing authority was suitably maintained.
+Additionally, the school's Deputy Principal remains a member and contributor to the Local Authority Social Services Department Child Protection Advisory Group.